awlego/awlego/README.md

-- 👋 Hi, I’m @awlego
+- I go @awlego around the these parts
-- 👀 I’m interested in machine learning, especially reinforcement learning and AI interpretability and safety
+- I’m interested in machine learning, especially reinforcement learning and AI interpretability and safety